mathquill/mathquill/README.md

 by [Han](http://github.com/laughinghan) and [Jay](http://github.com/jayferd)

-Please note that this is an alpha version, so bugs and unimplemented features are all over the place.
+Please note that this is a beta version, so bugs and unimplemented features are all over the place.

 ## Usage